Sex(ed): The Movie

 A film by Brenda Goodman

-"Equal parts film history and social history, the film celebrates the importance of sexuality in being human." - The Herald-Sun
+“Celebrates and acknowledges the importance of sexuality in being human.” - The Herald-Sun